-The Jerusalem Biennale is dedicated to exploring the places in which Contemporary Art and the Jewish World of Content meet.
+The Biennale is dedicated to exploring the places in which contemporary art and the Jewish world of content meet.
 It is a stage for professional artists, who create today and refer in their work to Jewish thought, spirit, tradition or experience, to exhibit their work in Jerusalem.

 Our (short) History